1More Quad Driver In-Ear Headphones

 Comfort & Passive Noise Isolation

 As you were quickly scanning the tech specs above, you may have noticed that you’ll receive a total of 9 different pairs of ear tips.
-When you open up the package, they will be separated by size and labeled in millimeters.
+When you open up the package, they will be separated by size and labeled in millimetres.
 Out of the 9 total, 6 are made of silicone.
 The final 3 tips are made of memory foam.

 Some people find that the silicone tips are more comfortable, while others prefer memory foam.
 If you’ve never used memory foam tips, using the right size can help form a tighter seal.
 After you’ve removed the silicone tips, replace them with a pair of memory foam tips.